oknowton/zsh-dwim/README.md

 # zsh-dwim - A "Do What I Mean" Key

 `zsh-dwim` attempts to predict what you will want to do next.
-It provided a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
+It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.

 ## Some examples